YinanTsao/LASSY/README.md

 ## Input Data

+The input data for LASSY should be defined in the following format:

 ### tnpy Input Data

-The input data for TNpy is specified in the `init_tnpy.json` file:
+The input data for tnpy is specified in the `init_tnpy.json` file:

 ```json
 {